 All abnormal findings should be investigated further and reported to the physician or nurse practitioner.
-For example, poor skin turgor suggests possible dehydration and the client may have other signs such as dry mouth/ mucous membranes, cracked lips, decreased urine output/ dark urine, and light-headedness.
-With severe dehydration, client's can experience tachypnea, tachycardia, and hypotension.
-Dehydration can also be associated with clients who have a fever, nausea, vomiting, diarrhea or reduced fluid intake.
+For example, poor skin turgor suggests possible dehydration and the client may have other signs such as dry mouth, decreased urine output/dark urine, and light-headedness.
+Poor skin turgor can also be associated with fever and cause tachypnea, tachycardia, and hypotension when severe, so you should assess the client's hydration status.
 Ask whether they have experienced recent vomiting, diarrhea, or reduced fluid intake.
 If the client is an infant, ask the caregiver/parent if they have observed a decrease in the number of wet diapers.
 If the dehydration is mild, encourage the client to increase their fluid intake.
-More severe dehydration may require fluid replacement with intravenous to replace fluid loss.
+More severe dehydration may require intravenous fluids.